denzelrenner/LIFE4136-Group1-Rotation2/README.md

 2.Reference_Genome directory containing `C_excelsa_V5_braker2_wRseq.gff3`, `C_excelsa_V5.fasta` and `C_excelsa_V5.fasta.fai`

 For replicating results from your local machine

 1)

-Explain what fai is and put a link as well
+Explain what fai is and put a link as well, and also .dict A more detailed explanation can be found here: (https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.